dl3hrt/Simple-THAT-controller/README.md

 ## Schematic

 The controller is connected to the hybrid port of THAT.
 The 5 V power supply is provided by THAT.
+The "external HALT" input triggers HALT state when a voltage of either polarity is applied to the input jack.
+An ac opto-isolator is used for this purpose.

 ![Patchpanel](https://github.com/dl3hrt/Simple-THAT-controller/blob/main/Simple%20THAT%20Controller%20-%20Schematic%2020221115.png)
 Note: If P1 is replaced by a logarithmic potentiometer R1 can be omitted.